 There’s no denying that my family loves beef, especially a good crockpot roast beef.
 I have to admit that I was a little worried they wouldn’t like this one as the brandy sauce adds a little sweetness to the flavor, and my brood has always been pretty traditional.
-According to them, savory goes with savory, and sweet with sweet, no combining.
+According to them, savory goes with savory, like adding homemade enchilada sauce, and sweet with sweet, no combining.

 Much to my surprise, they all loved this recipe, just as much as they love my pork sirloin roast!
 My husband was the biggest surprise at all, actually taking a second helping and telling me how much he loved it.

 I think one of the things I like best about this dish is that you slice the meat like a roast you would cook in the oven, but it cooks all day in the slow cooker.
 I honestly can’t tell you how much it surprised me that my husband liked this.